hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 !!! important "Caching"
     For speed reasons Conveyor will cache the signed MSIX produced by the given custom script.
 The cache key contains both the configured command line and a fingerprint (hash) of the script itself.
 If you change the script or the command line, the signing operation will be rerun.
-    However if you change a *dependency* of your script then that won't be detected, as only the command itself is fingerprinted.
+    However, if you change a *dependency* of your script then that won't be detected, as only the command itself is fingerprinted.
 In that case you will need to modify the command too e.g. by altering a version number in a header comment.

 #### `app.mac.sign.scripts.binary`